MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/10-Build a Synpase Pipeline.md

 1. Close the Synapse Studio browser tab and return to the Azure portal.
 2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp203-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace, storage account, and Spark pool for your workspace.
+3. Select the **dp203-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace, storage account, and dedicated SQL pool for your workspace.
 4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
 5. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.